You know if you give the other half,

 A cabin in the woods.
 Always trouble there.

 One thing certainly isn’t missing in “Braven”.
 And that’s the aspect of predictability.
 The fact that Joe and his father are present the moment this drug gang tries to recover their goods, isn’t exactly a surprise.
-Also Joe’s daughter Charlotte belonging to that group of stubborn teenage daughters, is something you could expect.
+Also, Joe’s daughter Charlotte belonging to that group of stubborn teenage daughters is something you could expect.
 And that stubbornness also kicks in at the least favorable moment, so Charlotte is also present during the confrontation.
 Not problematic enough yet?
 Trust me, Joe’s wife Stephanie also has a membership card from the club “wifes-who-always-show-up-at-the-wrong-time”.
-Fortunately, Stephanie excells in the Olympic discipline of archery.
+Fortunately, Stephanie excels in the Olympic discipline of archery.

 Lots of what-the-hell moments.

 There are also a lot of what-the-hell moments.
 Father Braven suffers from delusions and forgets a lot, but appears to function well when he’s under pressure.
 Fortunately, he wasn’t delirious during the confrontation and started to think that one of the gang members was his son.
 That would be rather problematic.
 I also found the fact that a hair band gave Kassen immediate insight, rather impressive.
 And then there was that nonchalant thrown down knife.
 Hold on tight.
 Although this was an immense forest, the one who it was intended for actually found it.
 Rather ridiculous.
 Especially when you see the same guy bumping into a tree just before that.
 After which he looks at it in a surprising way, thinking “What’s this tree doing here in this forest …”.
 Hilarious.

 Not such a bad movie.